Alexcj10/OpenChain-Network/README.md

 ## 💡 How You Can Help
 You can support the **SMART Network** project in the following ways:
 1. **Donate**: Contributions help fund token development, audits, smart contract deployments, and community-building efforts.
-Send donations directly to the **Solana wallet address**:
+Send donations directly to the **BSC wallet address**:

-   **Solana Wallet Address**:
+   **BSC Wallet Address**:
-   `DcjbR978E3P4WmrRB6jHFZekAp1UgP5W35yP7W1Kd3p5`
+   `0xF314F051341D311bAc7D9E29377772eBc577Ecfa`

 2. **Spread the Word**: Share the project with your friends, family, and community through social media platforms such as Twitter, Discord, and Telegram.
 3. **Join the Community**: Participate in the community discussions and become an active member.
 Stay updated with our progress and contribute to the development process.